PowerShell/PowerShell/test/tools/WebListener/README.md

 This endpoint is the same as `/Resume/` with the exception that it ignores the `Range` HTTP request header.
 This endpoint always returns the full 20 bytes and a `200` status.
-The `X-Has-Range` and `X-Request-Range` headers are also returned the same as the `/Resume/` endpoint.
+The `X-WebListener-Has-Range` and `X-WebListener-Request-Range` headers are also returned the same as the `/Resume/` endpoint.

 ```powershell
 $uri = Get-WebListenerUrl -Test 'Resume' -TestValue 'NoResume'